-The legal regime applicable for product liability and safety in Greece is continuously changing, and is materially affected by legislative developments derived from European Union (EU) initiatives.
+The legal regime applicable for product liability and safety in Greece is continuously changing, and is materially affected by legislative developments derived from EU initiatives.
 The most significant of these developments are described below.

-Artificial Intelligence (AI)
+Artificial intelligence (AI)

 The new digital technologies, and particularly AI, are the main drivers of the reform of the EU's liability regime on products and related services.
-In this context, on 28 September 2022, the EU Commission proposed two complementary Directives, namely:
+In this context:

-- the revised Product Liability Directive (PLD), to repeal and replace the current PLD (Directive 85/374/EEC, as amended by Directive 99/34/EC), on which a political agreement was reached on 14 December 2023; and - an Al liability Directive to adapt non-contractual civil liability rules applicable to Al and to ensure broader protection against damage caused by Al systems by alleviating the burden of proof in compensation claims pursued under national fault-based liability regimes (please refer to this link).
+- a new Product Liability Directive (PLD) (Directive (EU) 2024/2853) to repeal and replace the current PLD (Directive 85/374/EEC, as amended by Directive 99/34/EC) was adopted on 23 October 2024 and it must be transposed by the EU member states by 9 December 2026; and - an Al liability Directive had been proposed by the European Commission on 28 September 2022 to adapt non-contractual civil liability rules applicable to Al and to ensure broader protection against damage caused by Al systems by alleviating the burden of proof in compensation claims pursued under national fault-based liability regimes however, the proposal was eventually withdrawn from the European Commission's work programme for 2025 (presented in February 2025), considered as premature and with concerns over regulatory duplication with the new PLD.

 In the meantime, and since 2008, there have been widespread changes in vertical sectoral legislation affecting product safety, with notable examples being the regulation of medical devices and machinery, addressing the key issues of risk prevention, transparency and enforcement.

-The key aspects aspects of the current PLD were designed with traditional products and business models of the 1980s in mind.
-With the progressive sophistication of the market since then due to new digital technologies, and particularly Al, the revised PLD is now generally more expansive on:
+The key aspects of the current PLD were designed with traditional products and business models of the 1980s in mind.
+With the progressive sophistication of the market since then due to new digital technologies, and particularly Al, the new PLD is now generally more expansive on:

-- "damage", extending this to psychological damage in addition to loss or corruption of data and removing the minimum claim threshold: - "products", when closely interacting with services, extending these to digital manufacturing files and software, including Al; - the "manufacturer"; including economic operators such as software developers, online marketplaces and service providers; - simplified proof of "defect" and "causation"; with more detailed definitions and introduction of presumptions and subjective criteria; and - an extended expiry period of 25 years when a claimant could not initiate proceedings earlier due to latent personal injury.
+- "damage", extending it to medically recognised damage to psychological health and destruction or corruption of privately used data and removing the minimum claim threshold; "products", extending these to digital manufacturing files and standalone software, including AI (with limited exceptions); - the "manufacturer" including economic operators such as software developers, online marketplaces and fulfilment service providers; - simplified proof of "defect" and "causation", with more detailed definitions and introduction of presumptions and subjective criteria; - disclosure obligations of defendants connected with presumed product defectiveness; and - an extended expiry period of 25 years when a claimant could not initiate proceedings earlier due to latent personal injury.